 Our curriculum is consistent across all levels, so no matter who your teacher is, when you complete a level, you’ll have had the experience similar to anyone else who has completed that same level.
 This way, if you change nights, delay for a term or even substitute a class, you will have the same expected standard as the reset of the people at your level.

 Our curriculum has been formed from years of international industry experience and is also constantly revamped to keep up with the most progressive way of teaching improv, as is indicative of the numerous troupes that come out of ITS and perform in national and international comedy and improv festivals.
-Improv troupes of ITS graduates have performed at the Adelaide Fringe Festival, Melbourne Comedy Festival, Sydney Comedy Festival, Sydney Fringe Festival, The Del Close Marathon in New York, the Edinburgh Fringe and beyond.
+Improv troupes of ITS graduates have performed at the Adelaide Fringe, Melbourne International Comedy Festival, Sydney Comedy Festival, Sydney Fringe, The Del Close Marathon in New York, Edinburgh Fringe and beyond.

-ITS Student Cards are also opportunities to see shows at reduced rates and find cheaper eats and/or drinks around the Redfern area.
+ITS student cards also allow students to see shows at reduced rates and find cheaper eats and/or drinks around the Redfern area.
 Talk to your ITS teacher for more details.

 Lastly, ITS has a super cool community.
 Many ITS grads, as previously mentioned, form troupes but more stay friends and come to shows and ITS events to hang out with each other.
-We are inclusive, diverse and open to all voices that don’t try to marginalise other voices.
+We are Sydney’s first and only dedicated improv theatre and are inclusive, diverse and open to all voices that don’t try to marginalise other voices.
 You’re very welcome to join us.

-ITS has a policy of two absences before considering how you can progress in the following term.
-It is up to the discretion of the ITs faculty to decide on your progress from one level to the next.
+You may miss a maximum of TWO classes before you are unable to automatically proceed to the next Level.
+It is then up to the discretion of the ITS faculty to decide on your progress from one level to the next.

 If any participants in the workshop are party to behaviour that is counter-productive to creating a safe and constructive workshops environment, that student may be told that continuing the workshops is not available to them.
 ITS has no space for jerks.

-If you decide not to continue with your ITS improv workshop, you’re entitled to a full refund prior to the week before your workshop started.
+If you decide not to continue with your ITS improv workshop, you’re entitled to a full refund (minus the 7.8% transaction fee) if more than 7 days notice is given.
+Refunds will not be given less than 7 days before your first class.
 Once your term has started, you may be entitled to have your fees deferred until the following term if you make us aware you cannot come to the workshop within the first two weeks of the term.
+We can defer your registration only once.
 After two weeks, your full fee will be paid towards the term you paid for.

 Our teachers are industry professionals who sometimes become unavailable due to professional commitments and also human beings who, on occasion become unwell or have family issues to attend to.
 We try our best to avoid conflict in scheduling as best we can, but in the event there is conflict, we will either substitute your teacher for another with comparable skill and experience (which at ITS, all teachers are of high standard) or we will postpost the class and reschedule when appropriate to accommodate as much of the class as possible.

-We take any concerns that breach our ITS Student Bill of Rights (a document you will receive upon registration to our workshops) very seriously.
+We take any concerns that breach our ITS Improv Students Bill of Rights (a document you will receive upon registration to our workshops) very seriously.
 The first point of contact should be your instructor either during or after class, face-to-face or over email.
 If you’re unable to communicate your concerns to your instructor, or it is inappropriate to do so, we have a dedicated position to hear students concerns.
-The role of the Outreach, Diversity and Inclusion Officer has experience in mediation, and the person in that role is attentive and thorough.
+Our Student Welfare Officer has experience in mediation, and the person in that role is attentive and thorough.
 They are available at email@example.com.
 Further to that, should the person in that role not be appropriate, you can email firstname.lastname@example.org.
 This email is directed to the operating directors of the company including the Managing and Artistic Directors.